JackEdwardAuty/Bachelors-Project-Early-Prediction-of-Sepsis-from-Clinical-Data/README.md

 ### 3. Prepare the data

 1. Obtain a suitable sepsis dataset (e.g. [PhysioNet 2019 sepsis challenge](https://www.kaggle.com/datasets/salikhussaini49/prediction-of-sepsis) or similar ICU time‑series data).
-2. Place files under `data/raw/` in the expected format (documented in `data/metadata/README.md` or comments in `dataloader.py`).
+2. Place files under `project-dataset/raw/` in the expected format (documented in `project-dataset/metadata/README.md` or comments in `dataloader.py`).
-3. If needed, edit configuration variables in `src/dataloader.py` or a config file (e.g. column names, time column, label column, prediction horizon).
+3. If needed, edit configuration variables in `project-source/dataloader.py` or a config file (e.g. column names, time column, label column, prediction horizon).

 ### 4. Run preprocessing

 From the repo root:

-  `python -m src.dataloader`
+  `python -m project-source.dataloader`

 Typical actions:

 - Load raw patient‑level files.
 - Resample and align to hourly time‑steps.
 - Handle missing values and basic feature engineering.
-- Save processed data to `data/processed/`.
+- Save processed data to `project-datasetprocessed/`.

 Check the console output or logs to confirm the number of patients and windows created.

 ### 5. Train a baseline model

-  `python -m src.trainer`
+  `python -m project-source.trainer`

 This script should:

-- Load `data/processed/` datasets.
+- Load `project-datasetprocessed/` datasets.
 - Split data into train/validation/test sets.
 - Train a baseline model (e.g. XGBoost) with default hyperparameters.
 - Save the model to `models/` and basic metrics to `results/`.